Elia Zaharia: Personal life

 In Paris she met Prince Leka of Albania and in May 2010 they got engaged.
 Since then she has accompanied the Prince on all his visits and meetings with members of other royal families.

 She is also head of the Queen Geraldine Foundation, a non-profit founded by the Royal Court.
 According to its website, the "foundation aims to be close to the Albanian families who need help [and to] children who need care."

 On 27 March 2016, it was announced by Prince Skënder Zogu (b.
 1933), a member of the Albanian Royal Family, that the couple would get married on 8 October 2016 in the Royal Palace in Tirana.

 The ceremony was a non-official ceremony, held in Tirana in the Royal Palace, with more than 300 members of other European noble and royal families attending.
 The couple's civil marriage was officiated by the Mayor of Tirana Erion Veliaj.

-Among the members of the Royal families, who attended the wedding were: Queen Sofía of Spain, Empress Farah of Iran, Prince and Princess Michael of Kent, Crown Prince Alexander and Crown Princess Katherine of Yugoslavia, Prince Guillaume and Princess Sibilla of Luxembourg, Princess Léa of Belgium, Grand Duchess Maria Vladimirovna of Russia and other members from the royal families of Italy, Liechtenstein, Romania, Greece, Georgia, Montenegro, Morocco and members of other noble families.
+Among the members of the royal families, who attended the wedding were: Queen Sofía of Spain, Empress Farah of Iran, Prince and Princess Michael of Kent, Crown Prince Alexander and Crown Princess Katherine of Yugoslavia, Prince Guillaume and Princess Sibilla of Luxembourg, Princess Léa of Belgium, Grand Duchess Maria Vladimirovna of Russia and other members from the royal families of Italy, Liechtenstein, Romania, Greece, Georgia, Montenegro, Morocco and members of other noble families.
 Heads of state of Albania also attended the ceremony.

-She gave birth to a daughter on 22 October 2020 at Queen Geraldine Maternity Hospital in Tirana, on the 18th death anniversary of Queen Geraldine, after whom she was also named.
+She gave birth to a daughter, Princess Geraldine, on 22 October 2020 at Queen Geraldine Maternity Hospital in Tirana, on the 18th death anniversary of Queen Geraldine, after whom she was also named.
 In January 2024, Princess Elia and Prince Leka both confirmed that they were getting a divorce.
 They divorced on 25 April 2024.